bridaviss/ProjectM3/README.md

 ## Contents:

 ### Project Description
-We are exploring LinkedIn job posting descriptions and analyzing what are key qualitative factors that differentiate postings with a higher quantity of applications from a lower quantity.
-We hypothesize that job postings that have a higher number of applicants will be more detailed in summary and more descriptive in adjectives.
-We will be using three different methods of keyword extraction as our text analysis.

 ### What you will find in this repo:
 Each section header will direct you to the respective folder.